|

 solution to pollution is dilution!"
 I cannot emphasize enough the importance of

-partial water changes for keeping aquatic life in closed systems successfully
+partial water changes for keeping aquatic life in closed systems

-an end, it should be clear that there is no filter or product on the market or
+installment draws to an end, it should be clear that there is no filter or

-known to man that tracks all desirable and undesirable elements of water
+product on the market or known to man that tracks all desirable and undesirable

-it is a losing battle that will be lost without partial water exchanges to bring
+aquatic organisms.
+But it is a losing battle that will be lost without partial

-"things" back on par.
-Topping off for evaporation is often mistakenly counted as
+water exchanges to bring "things" back on par.
+Topping off for evaporation is

-a "water change," but it does not dilute or remove the dissolved and daily
+often mistakenly counted as a "water change," but it does not dilute or remove

-accumulating waste products that your fishes and plants are producing and living
+the dissolved and daily accumulating waste products that your fishes and plants

-in.
-It merely reconstitutes them, or rather… ameliorates them.
-I strongly
+are producing and living in.
+It merely reconstitutes them, or rather…

-recommend a partial water change of at least 20% monthly for ponds with a
+ameliorates them.
+I strongly recommend a partial water change of at least 20%

-moderate bio-load.
-Systems with a heavier burden will benefit from weekly
+monthly for ponds with a moderate bio-load.
+Systems with a heavier burden will

-partial exchanges instead.
+benefit from weekly partial exchanges instead.

 Whenever possible, install an overflow on your pond too.